 - Completion of the online application

 - Official transcripts from all colleges attended, regardless if a degree was earned or not.
-International applicants must also submit offical WES or ECE evaluations.
+International applicants must also submit official WES or ECE evaluations.
+All US transcripts and WES or ECE evaluations must be sent directly to PharmCAS

-- Personal essay outlining relevant background/experience and why you wish to attend ACPHS
+- Personal essay outlining relevant background/experience and why you wish to attend graduate school (to be submitted on the application)

-- Official GRE scores (please note the college code is 2013)
+- Official GRE scores sent directly to ACPHS (please note the college code is 2013)

 - Current ACPHS students with a gpa of 3.0 or higher applying for direct entry into the graduate school are exempt from taking the GRE.